 Program and Pricing

-This is a three month program during which time you will be completing your testing and meeting with a mood specialist for interpretation of your results.
+This is a three-month program during which time you will be completing your testing and meeting with a mood specialist for interpretation of your results.
 Your plan of care will be carefully guided by Dr. Alex Ferro

 Take control of your migraines

 Migraines are the most common headache disorder bringing people to their doctor.
 Although they are thought of as a severe pounding headache associated with nausea and vomiting, migraines can present differently from one person to another.
-Sometimes a migraine is so bad you may need to go to the ER, other times the only thing you can do is lay in a cold dark room, often times it could be a just a mild headache associated with a bad mood
+Sometimes a migraine is so bad you may need to go to the ER, other times the only thing you can do is lay in a cold dark room, often times it could be just a mild headache associated with a bad mood

 Migraine pain can be incredibly debilitating.

-There are many medications aimed at reducing the pain but migraine days typically become wasted days and most suffers don’t feel much like working or socializing even after taking them.
+There are many medications aimed at reducing the pain but migraine days typically become wasted days and most suffer don’t feel much like working or socializing even after taking them.
 Once a trigger occurs, you can take medications before the migraine to try to avoid the headache or during in hopes of reducing it, however, these medications may not be very effective if your migraine triggers have not been eliminated.